Holga: The Unpredictable Aesthetic of Art

 Holga Art in the Age of Digital Perfection

-The Fine Line Between Art and Unpredictable
+The Fine Line Between Art and Unpredictability

 Sashko Ilov